-It is unlikely that anyone else will seek to profit from your invention when it has a patent pending.
+It is unlikely that anyone else will seek to profit from your invention when it has a patent-pending.
 Most businesses and inventors are aware of the potential consequences they may face if you are granted the patent.

-However, if you discover that someone else is manufacturing or using your invention during the patent pending phase, you may be eligible to take advantage of provisional royalty rights.
+However, if you discover that someone else is manufacturing or using your invention during the patent-pending phase, you may be eligible to take advantage of provisional royalty rights.
 This means you can profit monetarily from any sales that a copier makes from selling your invention.
 The word "provisional" in provisional royalty rights is unrelated to a provisional patent application and does not rely on if a provisional patent application was filed.

-In order to qualify for provisional royalties, the following must be true:
+To qualify for provisional royalties, the following must be true:

 You have filed a patent application, and the application has been published.
 It is not merely on file.
 The USPTO usually publishes applications 18 months after they have been filed.

 The copier of your product has read your patent application.
 You can send a letter to the copier along with a copy of the application.

 You can only reap provisional royalties after your patent is granted; you'll be granted back-pay for sales during the patent-pending phase

 The claims in your patent, once it is granted, must be almost the same as the claims in the application you originally filed.